Cultural Awareness: Everything You Need to Know

 When workplace supervisors and employees recognize that there are differences in their way of doing things but they allow workers to adhere to their cultural methods of getting a job done, this is called the synergistic stage.
 The potential for trouble in this scenario arises when, quite simply, the boss’s way of doing something is more efficient and less costly than others’ ways of doing things, and they demand adherence to their system.
 This requires adroit implementation to avoid allegations of being culturally insensitive.

 The best scenario is the participatory stage in which workers with varied cultural backgrounds come together and foster an “our way” of getting things done that is aware of individual as well as the business’s culture.

 Being aware of being culturally aware is a key first step in managing workplace diversity.
 Do not be afraid to ask employees how to approach an issue in a way that will not be insensitive to them.
 Continuously seek insight from workers regarding assumptions to ensure you understand how they could interpret a proposed policy.

 To ensure you avoid potential issues related to workplace cultural awareness, ensure your employee policies and practices have been reviewed by attorneys who specialize in these type of laws -- employment attorneys.
 Upcounsel.com provides a comprehensive directory of attorneys who are practitioners in distinct fields of business law, including such specialties as small business law in specific states and in putting together an employee handbook that covers all the bases, including cultural awareness.

 If you have questions about workplace cultural awareness, you can post them on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.